Quantcast

 Zhuge Yue fell for her because she was his favorite main servant.
 In the novel, he never taught her martial arts, but they later fell in love.
 When she left his house, she was about 9 or 10.
 She stayed confined with Yan Xun for 8 years, then they escaped to Yanbei.
 That age difference makes both dramas quite different, as Zhuge Yue waited 10 years before confessing his love.
 It took many years before she could finally admit she loved him.

 Li Ce's love for her was never known to her while he was alive.
-She understood how much he protected her and loved her unconditionally.
+She understood how much he protected her and loved her unconditionally only after his death.
 He definitely had many concubines, but he loved only two women in his life: one was dead, and Chu Qiao.
 He gave her everything, but he knew she didn't love him as a man, so he kept his love silent.
 When he was assassinated, she took over his empire and united it again.
 She saved his two children, fulfilling one of his last wishes and requests to her.
 I admit that I cried like a baby reading the chapters

 Endings: